fdedic/fdedic.github.io/_posts/2016-01-02-example-content.md

 ---
 layout: post
 title: Example content
-hook: Book about a broken SmartCity
+hook: It does so by furnishing a full vanilla Jekyll install with example layouts, pages, posts, and styles.
 ---